 Redskins QB Cousins to play another season on franchise tag

-The 28-year-old is going into his third full season as Washington's starter.
-He set franchise records with 4,166 and 4,917 yards the past two seasons.
+The 28-year-old Michigan State product is going into his third full season as Washington's starter.
+Cousins set franchise records with 4,166 and 4,917 yards the past two seasons, but has yet to win a playoff game.

 Cousins and executives called negotiations positive, and they may go through this again next spring.
-If Washington uses the franchise tag again for 2018, Cousins would get a 44 percent raise to $34.47 million, or they could transition tag him at a cost of $28.78 million.
+If Washington uses the franchise tag again for 2018, Cousins would get a 44 percent raise to $34.47 million, or they could use the transition tag on him at a cost of $28.78 million.